Borders (retailer)

-Borders is an American book and stationery retailer founded in 1971 in Ann Arbor, Michigan, by brothers Tom and Louis Borders.
+Borders was an American book and stationery retailer founded in 1971 in Ann Arbor, Michigan, by brothers Tom and Louis Borders.
+Today, Borders exists in multiple countries in the Middle East.

 In October 1992, it was purchased by Kmart, and was then spun-off in 1995 as Borders Group, Inc. remaining headquartered in Ann Arbor, with Waldenbooks as its subsidiary.
 In 1997, Borders expanded into Singapore, and later Australia and New Zealand.
 In 1998, Borders expanded into the United Kingdom, and then later Ireland.
 In 2005, it opened in Malaysia, and in 2006, with Al Maya Group, it opened a location in the United Arab Emirates, and then further expanded across the Middle East.

 In September 2007, Risk Capital Partners purchased the Borders stores in the United Kingdom and Ireland, alongside a license to use the Borders name.
-In June 2008, REDgroup Retail purchased the Borders stores in Singapore, Australia and New Zealand with a licence to the Borders name.
+In June 2008, REDgroup Retail purchased the Borders stores in Singapore, Australia and New Zealand with a license to the Borders name.

 In November 2009, Borders in the United Kingdom and Ireland collapsed into administration, with all stores closed by year end, resulting in around 1,150 job losses.
 In June 2011, Borders closed in Singapore, Australia and New Zealand after its franchisor went into administration.
 In July 2011, Borders in the United States was liquidated after failing to find a buyer.
 It employed about 19,500 people throughout America, including Waldenbooks stores.
 Its final U.S. stores closed in September 2011.

 In September 2011, its rival Barnes & Noble acquired the Borders trademark and other intellectual property.
 The Malaysian and Middle East Borders operations continued to trade under renewed franchise deals with Barnes & Noble.
 A 2013 attempt to re-establish the brand in Singapore failed.
 In 2015, Al Maya Group purchased the regional Borders trademark rights outright from Barnes & Noble, and diversified it into a merchandise mix of books, toys and stationery.
 The Malaysian Borders franchises closed in August 2023.